Motherhood was fun and chaotic, but I wouldn't trade that experience for anything.

 My evening run took me on a trail winding through a maze of fields loaded with kids learning about rules, teamwork, favoritism, and the discomfort of athletic cups.

-When it comes to sports, there are a few types of child athletes.
-Some kids play by choice and genuine love of the game, while others play as a result of a parental bribe or expectation.
+There are a few types of child athletes when it comes to sports.
+Some kids play by choice and genuine love of the game, while others play due to a parental bribe or expectation.

 There's a clear distinction between those who succeed in the game and those who don't.
 Regardless of which label applies to the child, we encourage them to uphold their decision to play, even when it's clear they don't want to be there.

-We advise them they won't always play the position they desire, and sometimes, they may not play at all depending on the coaching style.
-Regardless, kids learn the best of life's lessons come from loss and failure.
-We tell them not to be a quitter the moment things don't go their way.
+We advise them that they won't always play the position they desire, and sometimes, they may not play, depending on the coaching style.
+Regardless, kids learn the best of life's lessons from loss and failure.
+We tell them not to be a quitter when things don't go their way.
 While it's probably easier on the parents to let them quit, it sets them up to be quitters in real life.
 So we tough it out with them, wipe their tears, and try not to strangle--I mean micromanage, their coaches.

 Three Types of Sideline Parents

 - The "Deal Cutter" Parent: This is the parent who'll do about anything to get their child outside and active.
-These kids are the second or third-string benchwarmers, but no one cares, because everyone gets a medal.
-These are the parents napping behind their sunglasses waiting for it to be over.
-They can't get too comfortable because these are the kids with the impending emergency room visit because they're busy searching for four-leaf clovers in the outfield.
+These kids are the second or third-string benchwarmers, but no one cares because everyone gets a medal.
+These parents nap behind their sunglasses while waiting for it to be over.
+They can't get too comfortable because these are the kids with the impending emergency room visit.
+After all, they're busy searching for four-leaf clovers in the outfield.